Human Biodiversity Institute

 The Human Biodiversity Institute (HBI) refers to a far-right group of scientists, academics, and others associated with pseudoscientific race theories and neo-eugenics.
-These theories were given the euphemism human biodiversity (HBD).
-Ideas about human biodiversity that originated in this group have since entered general alt-right discourse.
+Founded by Steve Sailer in the late 1990s, the theories were given the euphemism human biodiversity.
+Ideas that originated in the group, presently believed to be dormant, have since entered general alt-right discourse.

 Origins

 The Human Biodiversity Institute was founded by Steve Sailer, a journalist who has written for VDARE, an American far-right political website.
 Sailer has held numerous explicitly racist views.
 He has bemoaned a perceived lack of white identity politics, and has blamed this on a Jewish conspiracy.
 The Southern Poverty Law Center has described Sailer as a white supremacist.
-Sailer began using the term "human biodiversity" in the mid-1990's.
-The Human Biodiversity Institute was run by Steve Sailer as a think tank in the late 1990's through the 2000's.
+Sailer began using the term "human biodiversity" in the mid-1990s.
+The Human Biodiversity Institute was run by Steve Sailer as a think tank in the late 1990s through the 2000s.

 Themes

-The framing of "human biodiversity" discourse is meant to confer upon the movement scientific authority, and present it as empirical and rational.
-On this basis, advocates of HBD wish to advance social policies based on their observations.
-In a study on white nationalism, the authors describe "human biodiversity" as a movement to "catalog and create hereditarian ideas" about racial differences, and to then distribute them as "red pills" to transform online discourse.
-"Human biodiversity" materials are used by alt-right proponents to make arguments on 4chan, Reddit, and Twitter.
-Some proponents of HBD promote it in the alt-right blogosphere.
+The framing of human biodiversity discourse is meant to confer upon the movement scientific authority, and present it as empirical and rational.
+On this basis, advocates of this idea wish to advance social policies based on their observations.
+In a study on white nationalism, the authors describe human biodiversity as a movement to "catalog and create hereditarian ideas" about racial differences, and to then distribute them as red pills to transform online discourse.
+Human biodiversity materials are used by alt-right proponents to make arguments on 4chan, Reddit, and Twitter.
+Some proponents promote it in the alt-right blogosphere.

-The "human biodiversity" movement refers to a set of ideas about scientific racism that formed in the 1990's.
+The human biodiversity movement refers to a set of ideas about scientific racism that formed in the 1990s.
 Sailer developed a concept of "ethnic nepotism", favoring members of one's own group.
-Sailer took this as a biological imperative that necessitates, "ethnocentrism, clannishness, xenophobia, nationalism, and racism," when applied to the scale of an entire society for "ethnic nepotism".
+Sailer took this as a biological imperative that necessitates "ethnocentrism, clannishness, xenophobia, nationalism, and racism", when applied to the scale of an entire society for "ethnic nepotism".

 The Southern Poverty Law Center has also associated the Human Biodiversity Institute with neo-eugenics.
 In 1999, the Human Biodiversity Institute presented a seminar advocating for genetically modified humans.
 The seminar was held at the Hudson Institute and was attended by Margaret Thatcher.